-Reports of errors or problems incurred by users while using the system, or suggestions for enhancements will be recorded using a Change Request Form (see Appendix A/8).
+Reports of errors or problems incurred by users while using the system, or suggestions for enhancements will be recorded using a Change Request Form (see Appendix A/7).
 These will be filed at GG/COMS/TC.1 and copied to Tran Ba Tien.
+The Enhancement Specification document will record the list of changes specified in the Change Request Forms.

 9.3.2 Change Authority